leeorp/leeorp.github.io/_pages/about.md

 ---

 Leeor Peled has over 20 years of experience developing CPU core architectures, starting at Intel working on various cores from Sandybridge, Ivybridge & Skylake, until Goldencove and Lioncove.
 He then moved to Huawei as a senior architect and research manager working on CPU cores for Mobile phones, server CPUs and many other domains.
-Leeor received his PhD at the Technion under Prof. U[...]
+Leeor received his PhD at the Technion under Prof. [Uri Weiser](http://webee.technion.ac.il/people/weiser) & Prof. [Yoav Etsion](http://www.cs.technion.ac.il/~yetsion/).

 Currently he is leading Huawei CPU Architecture Research with a team that spans across Israel, Zurich, Cambridge, Edinburgh, and China.
-His main focus is on Predictors, Parallelism, Caches, Softwa[...]
+His main focus is on Predictors, Parallelism, Caches, Software/Hardware codesign, System/OS, and dynamic optimization, but he may be willing to talk about other things if you're not careful.
+He also serves as an associate editor of IEEE Computer Architecture Letters (CAL) and PC memeber on recent ISCA, Micro and HPCA conferences.
+Curre

 Fun fact: likes windsurfing :)